 In 2014, Burger King Japan introduced the Black Burger as an innovative marketing ploy for the local market.
 Credit goes to social and digital media; the black food phenomenon spread like wildfire across the world.
 Enter, activated charcoal.
-For little over two years, it has been swarming super market aisles in India, whether in over the counter medicine, beauty or food items alike.
+For little over two years, it has been swarming super market aisles in India, over the counter medicine, beauty or food items alike.

 “Activated charcoal is known to trap toxins in the body due to its porous nature when consumed and eliminates the same from the system,” says Bangalore-based nutritionist and food coach Anupama Menon.
 It is sourced from carbon-rich natural products such as coconut shells and bamboo, which is then heated till the carbon becomes dry and porous.
 It is this reason activated charcoal is also known as active carbon.